cvbarros/cvbarros.io/site/content/post/pipelines-as-code-teamcity.md

 At first, I've tried auto-generating a Golang client for TeamCity's API by using [go-swagger](https://goswagger.io/).
 That resulted in a very unfriendly API, leaking a lot of peculiarities of TeamCity's API to the provider implementation, turning convoluted code to maintain.

 Since there was no other usable open-source Golang SDK for TeamCity, I had to write one, considering the use cases I had in mind for the provider.
 You can [find the code for this project here](https://github.com/cvbarros/go-teamcity-sdk).
 Experiences on that will serve as input for future writings.

+Thus, I've created a custom provider that uses this SDK, which is availble at https://github.com/cvbarros/terraform-provider-teamcity.

 ## Modelling TeamCity Resources
 TeamCity base resources are _projects_, _vcs roots_ and _build configurations_, thus were the starting points for the provider implementation.
 A Terraform configuration for a very simple pipeline, that performs only one build step and had one configuration would then look something like this: